Split image comparing solar panels on a house versus traditional power lines

 2. Home Sale Value

 Multiple studies confirm solar homes sell faster and at higher prices.
-A 2024 Zillow study found solar homes sold for 4.1% more on average — $12,000+ on a $300,000 home.
+According to Zillow research, solar homes sold for 4.1% more on average — $12,000+ on a $300,000 home.
 The Lawrence Berkeley National Lab found the premium persists across market conditions.

 3. Environmental Impact

-A typical residential solar system offsets 3–4 metric tons of CO₂ per year — equivalent to planting 100 trees annually or not driving 9,000 miles.
+A typical residential solar system offsets 3–4 metric tons of CO₂ per year — equivalent to planting 100 trees annually or not driving 9,000 miles (verify your numbers with the EPA Greenhouse Gas Equivalencies Calculator).
 Over 25 years, that’s 75–100 tons of avoided emissions.

 4. Warranty Protection